Gealber/rpc-notifier/README.md

 # Overview

 This repo contains a simple CLI that performs getAccountInfo and getMultipleAccounts requests to Solana RPC providers, in order to gather statistics about them.
-The CLI will perform for each of these two methods `sampleSize` concurrent calls to each of the RPC specified.
+The CLI will perform concurrent calls for each of these two methods, the amount of concurrent calls for each RPC can be declared in field `sampleSize` on the configuration file.
 More about `sampleSize` values in configuration file section.

 ## Environment variables